-(Edinburg, Texas, February 12, 1925) President 1999
+(Edinburg, Texas, February 12, 1925; Austin, Texas, July 29, 2020)

-Bryce Taylor graduated from Texas A & M University, Kingsville, Texas, with the highest honors, earning both Bachelor and Master of Music Education degrees.
-The first ten years of teaching experiences were spent in Three Rivers, Texas.
+Bryce Taylor graduated from Texas A&M University, Kingsville, Texas, with the highest honors, earning both Bachelor and Master of Music Education degrees.
+Prior to attending college Bryce served in the US Marine Corps where one of his assignments was as a trumpet player in the Pearl Harbor band in 1942.
+Upon his discharge Bryce return to his hometown of Edinburg, TX and worked as a mechanic at a local car dealership adjacent to the high school.
+After months observing the teachers leaving the school at 3:30, he decided education was the field he needed to be in.
+His first ten years of teaching experiences were spent in Three Rivers, Texas.
 This small school (class A) band was selected as the first small school Honor Band by the Texas Music Educators Association in 1960.
 For the next thirty years Taylor was the high school band director and music supervisor in the Alice, Texas school system.
-Under his direction the bands earned twenty-nine consecutive UIL sweepstakes awards for superior performances in concert, sightreading and marching for each of those years.
+Under his direction the bands earned twenty-nine consecutive UIL sweepstakes awards for superior performances in concert, sight-reading and marching for each of those years.
 The Alice bands were finalists in the Texas Music Educators Honor Band auditions for large schools (class 5A) twelve times out of a possible fourteen opportunities.
 The Alice Band was one of the first class of five high school bands to be awarded the Sousa Flag of Honor by the Sousa Foundation and is listed on their National Roll of Honor for high school bands in existence between 1960 and 1980.
+Over the years, approximately 200 band and orchestra students from Alice and Three Rivers were selected as TMEA All-State musicians.
+In addition, more than 30 of Taylor's students went on to become music educators and leaders, including two of his sons.